yusukebe/kitajs-html/README.md

 const sync: string = <div><Sync /></div> as string
 ```

-A `JSX.Element` will always be a string, unless one of its children is a promise, in which case all of its subsequent children will also be promises.
+A `JSX.Element` will always be a string.
+Once a children element is a async component, the entire upper tree will also be async.

 <br />